 - Speak only with the teacher’s permission during lessons.

 - Endeavour to speak clearly, correctly and in full sentences.

 - Walk calmly and quietly around the building; do not have inappropriate physical contact with other students.

-Our pupils understand that there are always consequences associated with good and poor behaviour.
+Our students understand that there are always consequences associated with good and poor behaviour.
 With this in mind, we have a simple and consistently enforced system of rewards and sanctions to support high standards of behaviour.
-This encourages hard work, rewards good behaviour, and promotes success.
+This encourages hard work, rewards good behaviour and promotes success.

 What happens if students do not meet our expectations?

-Our Behaviour Matrix sets out clear guidance regarding sanctions.
+Our Behaviour Policy sets out clear guidance regarding sanctions.

 We make every effort to ensure that the learning environment meets the needs of all of our students, taking into account their individual needs and circumstances.
 However, if we consider that a student’s behaviour at school or in the community is unacceptable then the Head of School reserves the right to exclude students either internally or externally from the school.